alterior-mvc/alterior/packages/web-server/README.md

 # Server-Sent Events

-You can use `RouteEvent.sendEvent()` to send an event stream response back to the client.
+You can use `WebEvent.sendEvent()` to send an event stream response back to the client.
 For more information about server-sent events, see https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events

 The `data` field is serialized into JSON for you.
 Note that Server-Sent Events over HTTP/1.1 is not ideal as modern